Frank Bompensiero: FBI sting and murder

 Since the death of Los Angeles boss Jack Dragna, Bompensiero had been highly critical of the new family leadership.
 Boss Dominic Brooklier, who never trusted Bompensiero, finally lost patience and decided to have him killed.
 Bompensiero was an extremely cautious gangster and proved difficult to kill.
-To make Bompensiero less cautious, Brooklier promoted him from soldier to caporegime.
+To make Bompensiero less cautious, Brooklier promoted him from soldier to capo.
 Six months later, the Los Angeles family was still trying to get to Bompensiero.

 In 1977, the FBI set up a pornography sting business called "Forex" and used Bompensiero to convince the Los Angeles family to make an attempt to extort money from Forex.
-The sting operation worked, and Michael Rizzitello was given a subpoena by the FBI agents who ran Forex.
+The sting operation worked, and Michael "Mike Rizzi" Rizzitello was given a subpoena by the FBI agents who ran Forex.
 After the Forex indictments in February 1977, Fratianno questioned Bompensiero about how he learned about Forex.
 Unsatisfied with Bompensiero's cagey responses, Fratianno became convinced that Bompensiero was an informant.

 A week later, on February 10, 1977, Frank Bompensiero was shot to death at close range with a silenced .22 caliber handgun while walking home after using a pay phone outside an Arco Station in the Pacific Beach neighborhood of San Diego.
 In 1978, Fratianno told law enforcement that mob associate Thomas Ricciardi had killed Bompensiero in return for membership in the Los Angeles family.
 When Ricciardi shot Bompensiero, Jack LoCicero was waiting in the getaway car.
 The government later charged Ricciardi with Bompensiero's murder, but he died of heart disease before the trial could start.
 The rest of the defendants were acquitted of murder at the trial, but were convicted of racketeering.